palaeoware/trevosim/JOSS/paper.md

 ### Stochastic layer

 Provides a layer of abstraction between an organism’s genome and the bits used for the fitness calculation.
-It achieves this using many-to-one mapping, the map being defined by the user.
-For example, the sequence of bits 0110 in a genome might be used to create a 1 bit in the genome calculation, whilst are 1100 may mao to 0.
+It achieves this using many-to-one mapping (i.e. using a sequence of multiple bits to define the value of a single bit), the map being defined by the user.
+For example, the sequence of bits 0110 in a genome might map to a 1 bit in the genome calculation, whilst are 1100 may map to 0.
 As such, any individual bit does not necessarily have an impact on the fitness of an organism as a whole, allowing e.g. neutral mutations and less strongly adaptationist dynamics.

 ### Perturbations